andreasdr/minitscript/README.md

 ...
 ```

 A special type of functions are callables.
-Callables are functions that are used to interact between MiniScript logics.
+Callables are functions that are used to interact between MiniScript scripts.

-Despite the fact that a callable function of a logic can be called from another logic,
+Despite the fact that a callable function of a script can be called from another script,
-they have the limitation that they must only contain MiniScript C++ method calls that dont require a context function.
+they have the limitation that they must not contain MiniScript C++ method calls that require a context function.

-Context functions are functions that are called from TDME2 to e.g. update audio, engine or physics,
+Context functions are functions that require a special context.
+You can ignore this fow now.
-like e.g. initializeEngine(), updateEngine() or initializeLogic(), updateLogic(), ...
+Default MiniScript does not provide script methods by C++ that require a context.

 ```
 ...